 You won’t see much results if your digital training is a single event.
-Make sure that your organization has a plan for long-term learning, consisting of different parts with a clear purpose.
+Make sure that your organization has a plan for long-term learning culture and natural learning, consisting of different parts with a clear purpose.
 This generates more value to the organization and includes your coworkers in a larger context.
 A well-planned continuous learning strategy means better results for the individual as well as for the greater organization.
 A win-win for all.

 Digital knowledge transfer is more than technology